JohnCoene/javascript-for-r/_book/4-13-shiny-tips.md

 shinyApp(ui, server)
 ```

-This is something where, again, R is leveraged in order to make it easier on the Shiny developer, but it must be said that it suffers from some inefficiency: the message travels from the browser (button click) to the R server where it is sent back to the browser and triggers `toggle`.
-It could indeed very well be rewritten in JavaScript entirely, this is, however, outside the scope of this book.
+This is something where, again, R is leveraged in order to make it easier on the Shiny developer, but it must be said that it suffers from some inefficiency: the message travels from the browser (button click) to the R server, where it is sent back to the browser and triggers `toggle`.
+It could indeed very well be rewritten in JavaScript entirely.
+This is, however, outside the scope of this book.